adrianbj/ProcessMigrator/README.md

     * Repeaters fields and all their required fields, templates, and content
     * Page fields (and the pages, templates, and fields that make up their selectable pages)
     * Multilanguage versions of field content
-    * Templates (including Family, URL and other settings) and the template .php files.
+    * Templates (including Access, Family, URL and other settings) and the template .php files.
 It even grabs the appropriate file if you are using the "Alternate Template Filename" setting.
 NB the templates directory on the destination PW installation must be writable for these to be imported.

 Files/images/template files and the json structure/data file are exported in a zip file which is then imported into the destination PW install.